libxsmm/libxsmm/documentation/libxsmm_mm.md

 END IF
 ```

 In case of batched SMMs, it can be beneficial to supply "next locations" such that the upcoming operands are prefetched ahead of time.
 The "prefetch strategy" is requested at dispatch-time of a kernel.
-A [strategy](libxsmm_be.md#prefetch-strategy) other than `LIBXSMM_PREFETCH_NONE` turns the signature of a JIT'ted kernel into a function with six-arguments (`a,b,c, pa,pb,pc` instead of `a,b,c`).
+A [strategy](libxsmm_be.md#prefetch-strategy) other than `LIBXSMM_PREFETCH_NONE` turns the signature of a JIT'ted kernel into a function with six arguments (`a,b,c, pa,pb,pc` instead of `a,b,c`).
 To defer the decision about the strategy to a CPUID-based mechanism, one can choose `LIBXSMM_PREFETCH_AUTO`.

 ```C
 int prefetch = LIBXSMM_PREFETCH_AUTO;